BitsJayMehta173/pdfshort/README.md

 In further steps i will compress csv file data and make a new layer of compression on it which might decrease its size by 30 to 40 percent

 as it is compression it also displays a property of cryptography as it is not easily readable as it is spreaded in compression layer.

+rest of the display properties except for the text part needs to processed seperately somewhere to have a exact copy of pdf but for now i am working on the text part only.